subaquatic-pierre/cs50w-project2/README.md

 # CS50W Project 2 - Chat I/O

+AWS Hosted Project: 3.133.164.139
+Served with NGINX and Gunicorn

 ## Overview

 This application is a simple web chat application that allows real time web chat.
 The application uses the Socket IO library to allow for realtime